 - Measurement & Analysis – factual approach to decision making

-Have you looked at our self assessment checklist yet?
+Have you looked at our ISO 9001 self-assessment checklist yet?

-We worked hard so you don’t have to: our checklists break down the standard in plain English so you can understand the requirements and what your business needs to do to get certified.
+We worked hard so you don’t have to.
+Our checklists break down the standard in plain English so you can understand the requirements for ISO 9001 certification and what your business needs to do to get certified.

-Gaining ISO 9001 Quality Management Systems certification doesn’t have to be a difficult or confusing process.
+Gaining ISO 9001 certification / accreditation doesn’t have to be a difficult or confusing process.
 We’ve developed our range of essentials training courses to de-mysitify the requirements and provide a contextualised understanding of ISO 9001 to your business.

 Our experienced trainers are our auditors too and focus on the areas of the standard they see business’s have difficultly with.